allnulled/kawabunga/README.md

 Download the project (unzipped) and place it wherever you want in your static PHP server.

-## Services
+## Usage

+Below are described the key points to understand to use kawabunga.

+### Unique endpoint

-Kawabunga reserves 1 directory namespace, and uses as the only public dispatcher the `index.php` for all the server operations: REST and AUTH.
-You only need to know how to use the parameters.
+Kawabunga reserves 1 directory as namespace.
+This is because it uses the `index.php` for all the operations it can execute.

-Through the same `index.php` endpoint, you can access several JSON-based webservices included by default in order to complete the lifecycle of an authorization-oriented REST application.

-- The basic CRUD REST services, these include:
-   - schema
-   - select
-   - insert
-   - update
-   - delete
-- The basic AUTHENTICATION services, these include:
-   - register account
-   - confirm account
-   - login session
-   - refresh session
-   - logout session
-   - forgot credentials
-   - recover credentials
-   - change password
-   - unregister account

-All of these services are targeting the same PHP file: `index.php`.
-The only thing it changes are the parameters passed to it.
+Once you place the project in an endpoint, you can start making requests to its `index.php`.

-### Service operation
+### Multiple operations

 The `operation` parameter tells the server which operation wants the user to commit.